Kzoo doctor detained by ICE after 40 years in US

 “In 1979, my parents were both doctors left Poland and took two suitcases and two small children, my brother was five and I was six and they came here for a better life for their kids,” said Iwona Niec-Villaire Saturday as she sat next to her sister-in-law.

-Now, the siblings are in their mid-40s, she is an attorney, he is a doctor — they have been in America for four decades on a permanent green card.
+Now the siblings are in their mid-40s.
+She is an attorney, he is a doctor — they have been in America for four decades on a permanent green card.

 “He doesn’t even speak Polish,” Niec-Villaire said.

-On Tuesday, as Niec was enjoying a day off with his tween girls at his home on the lake in this exclusive neighborhood near Kalamazoo, three ICE officers came to his home, told him he was being taken into custody and took him to jail.
+On Tuesday, as Niec was enjoying a day off with his girls at his lake home in an exclusive neighborhood near Kalamazoo, three ICE officers came to his home, told him he was being taken into custody and took him to jail.

 “The question I get asked all the time is ‘Why do you think this happened?’
 I just really don’t know,” said Niec-Villaire.